vg

 private

-Helper function to sort the seeds using radix sort Sorts the slice of seeds in the given interval of zipcode_sort_order, which is a vector of indices into seeds reverse_order is true if the order should be reversed.
-The interval also has an is_reversed field, which refers to the orientation in the snarl tree This should run in linear time, but it is dependent on the values being sorted on to have a small range min_ and max_value are the minimum and maximum value being sorted on If sort_by_chain_component is true, then sort on the chain component in sort_values
+Helper function for sort_one_interval() to sort seeds using radix sort Sorts the slice of seeds in the given interval of zipcode_sort_order, a vector of indices into seeds.
+Reverse order if reverse_order.
+The interval also has an is_reversed field, which refers to the orientation in the snarl tree. min_ and max_value are the minimum and maximum value being sorted on.
+If sort_by_chain_component is true, then sort on the chain component in sort_values

 ◆ sort_one_interval()